-If you want to share other summer energy tips with us to reduce your energy consumption, share them with us in the comment box below!
-At Power Choice Now, we want you to embrace your power and choose to have the best service for less money.
+If you want to share with us other summer energy tips to reduce your energy consumption share them with us on the comment box below!
+At Power Choice Now, we want you to embrace your power, and to choose to have the best service for less money.
 While also making conscious decisions about your energy consumption.

 Visit us now!
 We can help you choose the lowest fixed rate, no service disruption, easy enrollment, and great customer service.
 There are no frills—just the service you need!